Check your battery rebate eligibility

 What is the Cheaper Home Batteries Program?

-The Cheaper Home Batteries program is the Australian Government's $7.2 billion federal battery rebate initiative (expanded from $2.3B in December 2025).
-It provides approximately $300 per kWh discount (~30% off) on eligible home battery storage systems when installed by a CEC-accredited installer.
+The Cheaper Home Batteries program is the Australian Government's $7.2 billion solar battery rebate initiative (expanded from $2.3B in December 2025).
+It provides approximately 30% off eligible battery systems (5–100 kWh) for households, businesses and community organisations when installed by a SAA-accredited installer with a CEC-approved battery.

 *Example only.
 Actual rebate varies by battery size and configuration.

-All CEC-approved battery systems are eligible for the federal battery rebate.
+All CEC-approved battery systems (5–100 kWh) are eligible for the solar battery rebate.
 Here are popular options with estimated savings:

 |---|---|---|---|